UMN-Morris-Csci3412-Fall2024/lab7-threaded-echo-client-server-jack-ely-2/Results.md

-_You should indicate here what variations you tried (every connection gets a new thread, using a threadpool of size X, etc., etc.), and what the results were like when you spun up a bunch of threads that send decent-sized files to the server._
+_You should indicate here what variations you tried (every connection gets a new thread, using a threadpool of size X, etc., etc.), and what the results were like when you spun up a bunch of threads that send decent-sized files to the server.

+## Server

+We changed it to add a new thread every time.

+## Client

+We changed the client to handle all of the new threads from the server.